ShaunCurtis/Blazr.Data/readme.md

 # Blazor - Get your Data out of Your Components

-This article was sparked by the number of questions I see where the root cause of the problem is trying to manage data in UI components.
+I've written this article because I see many questions asked on various forums and sites were the root cause is trying to manage data within UI components.
 Here's a typical example:

 ```csharp
 private WeatherForecast[]? forecasts;